 Submit an Abstract

-The SDSS 2021 Program Committee is soliciting submissions for both refereed and lightning presentations.
-All refereed and lightning submissions should focus on any one of the following six tracks:
+The SDSS 2021 Program Committee accepted submissions for both refereed and lightning presentations.
+All refereed and lightning submissions focused on any one of the following six tracks:

 - Computational Statistics